The Bellman equation for power utility maximization with semimartingales: Preliminaries

 Note that this condition is void if $p<0$ as then $U<0$.
-If~\eqref{eq:PrimalProblemFinite} holds, a strategy $(\pi,c)\in\cA(x_0)$ is called \emph{optimal} if $E\big[\int_0^T U_t(c_t)\,\mu^\circ(dt)\big]=u(x_0)$.
+If (\ref{eqPrimalProblemFinite}) holds, a~strategy $(\pi,c)\in\cA(x_0)$ is called \textit{optimal} if $E[\int_0^T U_t(c_t) \mu^\circ(dt) ]=u(x_0)$.

-Finally, we introduce the following sets; they are of minor importance and used only in the case $p<0$:
+Finally, we introduce the following sets which are of minor importance and used only in the case $p<0$:

-Anticipating that~\eqref{eq:PrimalProblemFinite} will be in force, the indices stand for ``finite'' and ``finite expectation''.
-Clearly $\cA^{fE}\subseteq\cA^f\subseteq\cA$, and equality holds if $p\in(0,1)$.
+Anticipating that (\ref{eqPrimalProblemFinite}) will be in force, the indices stand for ``finite'' and ``finite expectation.''
+Clearly $\cA ^{fE}\subseteq\cA^f\subseteq\cA$, and equality holds if $p\in(0,1)$.

-\subsection{Opportunity Process}
+\subsection{Opportunity process}

 We recall the opportunity process, a reduced form of the value process in the language of control theory.
-We assume~\eqref{eq:PrimalProblemFinite} in this section, which ensures that the following process is finite.
-By~\cite[Proposition~3.1, Remark~3.7]{Nutz.09a} there exists a unique c\`adl\`ag semimartingale $L$, called \emph{opportunity process}, such that
+We assume (\ref{eqPrimalProblemFinite}) in this section, which ensures that the following process is finite.
+By \cite{Nutz09a}, Proposition~3.1 and Remark 3.7, there exists a unique c\`adl\`ag semimartingale~$L$, called \textit{opportunity process}, such that